sherwin-dc/cpp-binary-prefix-tree/README.md

   - Implementing `contains` method to check if a key exists.
   - Implementing `reserve` method that prealocates a block of keys or parts of them (for example creating all the nodes within the next x layers).
   - Implementing `remove` method to recursively remove values and free memory taken up by empty nodes.
+  - Benchmarking the memory usage of each map.
   - Benchmarking `BinMap` for greater bit widths.
   - Benchmarking `BinMap` against other HashMap and ConcurrentHashMap implementations.
   - Allowing `BinMap` to use non integral data types as keys through hashing, effectively converrting this into a HashMap, but retaining the tree structure and the benefits of no resizing being required.
-This would then require a system of handling collisions, whether through chaining by adding a linked list to each node when inserting values; or through open addresiing by inserting a new child node when needed.
+This would then require a system of handling collisions, such as chaining by adding a linked list to each node when inserting values; or open addresiing by inserting a new child node when needed.